LLNL/MacPatch/Docs/Server - Install & Setup.md

-# MacPatch 3.0.0 - Install & Setup
+# MacPatch 3.1.0 - Server Install & Setup

 ### Description
 This document will walk you through the install and setup of the MacPatch 3.x environment.